iron-claw-972/RobotSimulatorDocs/README.md

     DEBRIS_DETECTED = cuteBot.ultrasonic(cuteBot.SonarUnit.CENTIMETERS)<10
     LINE_DETECTED = cuteBot.tracking(cuteBot.TrackingState.L_R_UNLINE)# detects white ground

-    #updates the state of the robot based on previous states and sensors
+    #updates the state of the robot
     ###############################
+    #things that should run all the time
+    HEADLIGHTS_ON = LINE_DETECTED #control headlights
+    MOVE_BACK = DEBRIS_DETECTED #move back when debris

+    #things that run only when an action isn't running
     while (CURRENT_TIME-ACTION_START_TIME)>ACTION_RUN_TIME:
-        #set default actions here
+        #default behavior
         #example: if line detected, turn, otherwise go straight.
-        #for default actions, you do not need to mess with the time
+        #you do not need to mess with the time
         #these are either based on sensor states or are just set here.

+        #<code default behavior here>

         #synchronous actions
+        #these run when the action is triggered
+        #they will block the rest of the code in this while loop from running
+        #you can set how long they run for with ACTION_RUN_TIME
+        #they must being with ACTION_START_TIME = input.running_time()
-        if DEBRIS_DETECTED:
+        if MOVE_BACK:
             ACTION_START_TIME = input.running_time()
             ACTION_RUN_TIME = 500; #goes backwards for half a second
             MOVING_BACKWARDS = True;